Asabeneh/30-Days-Of-Python/readme.md

 ## Variables
-Variables are store data in a computer memory.
-Mnemonic variables recommend to use in many programming languages.
-A variable refers to an address in which a data is stored.
+Variables store data in a computer memory.
+Mnemonic variables are recommend to use in many programming languages.
+A variable refers to an a memory address in which a data is stored.
 Number at the beginning, special character, hyphen are not allowed.
-A variable can have a short name (like x,y,z) or a more descriptive name (firstname, lastname, age, country).
+A variable can have a short name (like x,y,z) but a more descriptive name (firstname, lastname, age, country) is highly recommended .

  Python Variable Name Rules
    - A variable name must start with a letter or the underscore character